cch0/vertx-graal-native-image/docs/reading_files.md

 # Reading Files

-After configuing `resource-config.json`, we are able to access resources such as reading files by using `Class.getResource()` or `Class.getResourceAsStream()`.
+By configuring resource-config.json, GraalVM can package resources in to the application and resources become available in the class loader.
+Accessing resources such as reading files can be achieved by using Class.getResource() or Class.getResourceAsStream() in the Java code.

-While reading files is now possible, Vert.x makes it easy for us by providing `vertx-config` library.
+Vert.x makes it easy for us by providing vertx-config library to read files from the classloader.
 You can see an example in `MainVerticle` clas where we are reading the `json/sample.json` file in the `loadFile` method.

 In this method, we first create `ConfigStoreOptions` to specify the location, format and type of the file to read.
 We then create `ConfigRetriever`, configure a listener and register a handler to respond to file change.